 A common symptom of this condition is paresthesia.
 In the early pernicious anemia stages, he mightnot feel some sensations in the feet or hands.
 When the disease develops, muscle spasms and problems with walking and balance might develop.
 Therefore, those with pernicious anemia do not feel sensations with light pain and temperature sensations.

 3. Poor Height And Weight

 Since the baby’s body does not have enough hemoglobin and oxygen for growth, he may have a reduced height and weight.
-Therefore, if you want to know more about pernicious anemia symptoms and treatment, you should not skip out this symptom.
+Therefore, if you want to know more about pernicious anemia symptoms in adults and infants and treatment, you should not skip out this symptom.

 If you want to discover some of the best tips that can help you maintain a healthy weight without needing to follow a harsh diet, read on How To Maintain A Healthy Weight Without Harsh Dieting